verbalsaintmars/vsD/README.md

 2. [x] Dynamic Load Library Module : dynamic library loading mechenism
 3. Integrate.
 Main.cpp
 4. DBUS for IPC **
-5.
+   1. vsD register to session bus.
+If ok, fork with new process with dbus info passed in.
+   2. with universal Container to monitor child process from dbus/0mq
+   3. iff an executable, take advantage of dbus activation mechanism 5.
    1. coredump/chkEnv
    2. sigwait for child